AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/access-wf-objects-from-shared-linked-in-slack.md

    ![slack_project_details.png](assets/slack-project-details-350x199.png)

-1. (Optional) Click the name of the project to open it in [!DNL Workfront] in a new browser tab.&nbsp;
+1. (Optional) Click the name of the project to open it in [!DNL Workfront] in a new browser tab.
-1. Consider reviewing the&nbsp;following additional information about the project:&nbsp;
+1. Consider reviewing the following additional information about the project:

    * **[!UICONTROL Status]:** For more information about project status, see [Access the list of system project statuses](../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/project-statuses.md).